VPAC/superlinux/supercomputingwithlinux.md

 In addition to variable assignments, bash scripting allows for  loops (for/do, while/do, util/do) and conditionals (if/then/else/fi, case).
 For example, the first for/do one-line script (which, like all scripts, can be run directly from the bash shell), moves all files in the working directory to lower case; a second example copies all .oga files to .ogg - the format is identical and recommended, but some music players might not recognise it.

 The until/do loop conducts the same action, but with the count in reverse.
 The next until/do produces the same results as the first, but not the difference in the conditional test.
 The main difference between while/do and until/do is that the while/do loop repeats the code block while the conditional is true whilst the until/do loop repeats the block whilst the expression is false.
 In the first script, brace expansion is used to refer to file names, and the conversion from mp3 to ogg.
+The third for loop converts a directory of images to a preferred size.
 The `./` before the glob `*` exists to prevent bad filenames causing problems.

 `for item in ./*.mp3 ; do ffmpeg -i "${item}" "${file/%mp3/ogg}" ; done`
-`for item in ./*.jpeg ; do convert "$item" "${item%.*}.png" ; done`
+`for item in ./*.jpeg ; do convert "$item" "${item%.*}.png" ; done` `for item in ./*; do convert "$i" -define jpeg:extent=512kb "${item%.*}.jpg" ; done`

 Note the use of command substitution by using $(command); sometimes backticks will be found instead (e.g., `for item in ./* ; do mv $item \`echo $file | tr "A-Z" "a-z"` ; done);` this is *not* recommended.
 The use of backticks (a) not a POSIX standard, (b) can be difficult to read with deep escapes and (c) can be *very* dangerous if mistaken for strong quotes.